elizabethengelman/single_responsibility_blog/single_responsibility.md

 Single Responsibility Principle
 ===============================

-What is the Single Responsibility Principle?
-And why is it important?

 The SRP is first of Uncle Bob's SOLID principles, and is perhaps one of the most important principles [DIFFERENT WORD FOR PRINCIPLES] to follow when writing good, clean software.
-By adhering to the SOLID principles, we can set ourselves up for success, in that we're creating code that is more easily maintaned, and extended as our project evolves.
-In a nutshell, the SRP states that each software entity that we create should have one, and only one reason for changing.
+By adhering to the SOLID principles, we can set ourselves up for success, since we're creating code that is more easily maintaned, and extended as our project evolves.
+In a nutshell, the SRP states that each software entity we create should have one, and only one reason for changing.

 Traditionally, we think of a 'responsibility' as a state of dealing with or having control over a specific issue.
 So, we may think of a software entity's responsibility,